 - A set amount of money that you determine is taken out of each paycheck and deposited into an account.
 Federal Income and Social Security taxes will not be withheld from your contributions.

-- Your annual before-tax FSA contributions are deducted from your pay in equal amounts during the plan year of January 1, 2014 to December 31, 2014.
-Per new 2013 IRS regulations, the maximum annual contribution to the Healthcare FSA for 2014 is $2,500.
+- Your annual before-tax FSA contributions are deducted from your pay in equal amounts during the plan year of January 1, 2017 to December 31, 2017.
+The maximum annual contribution to the Healthcare FSA for 2017 is $2,550.

 - Use the money in this account to pay for eligible out-of-pocket health care, dental and vision expenses for yourself, your spouse, your children or for any person you claim as a dependent on your federal income tax return.
 Expenses include deductibles, coinsurance and co-pays.
 See a list of eligible expenses below.

-- A debit card will be provided to you.
-The debit card provides a convenient way to pay for eligible expenses, thus eliminating the need to pay out of pocket, file claims, and be reimbursed.
-EPSI could request receipt documentation for your debit card transactions.
+- The debit card provides a convenient way to pay for eligible expenses, thus eliminating the need to pay out of pocket, file claims, and be reimbursed.
+Fringe Benefit Group may request receipt documentation for your debit card transactions.
 Remember to retain all receipts, per IRS guidelines.
 Not all providers accept the FSA debit card.
 For those providers who do not accept the debit card, you will pay at the time of transaction and complete a claim form to request reimbursement.

 FSA Claims - How it Works